dibyaruppal/fake_job_recruitment_detection/README.md

 #  Fake Job Recruitment Detection

-This repository provides a novel approach to online recruitment fraud detection by integrating various Natural Language Processing concept for capturing intregate features of the the post and provide accurate solution.
-Processing online fake recruitment posts is a complex task that requires a deep understanding of textual information to accuratly identify the fake and guenine posts.
+This repository provides a novel approach to online recruitment fraud detection by integrating various Natural Language Processing concepts for capturing intregate features of the the post and provide accurate solution.
+Processing online fake recruitment posts is a complex task that requires a deep understanding of textual information to accurately identify the fake and genuine posts.
 The proposed model leverages the strengths of BERT in natural language processing.

 ## Brief Description
 - Fraud people can scam job seekers from online recruitment by posting Fake Jobs to steal Job seekers' money is known as an Employment scam.